 Employee Fraud: Warning Signs

-Employee fraud was a boom area even before the recession started.
+Most corporate fraud is employee fraud.
 ‘Targeted’ frauds, often backed by organised criminals, are also becoming more common.
 In these cases, an employee (often using a stolen identity) is ‘planted’ in an organisation with the express intention of carrying out a fraud.

 A lack of resources means that police response to fraud is patchy, particularly outside London.
 When it comes to gathering evidence, the onus is likely to be on the employer.